AndreasChristensen89/salary_struggle/README.md

 * Tests_views - 1 tests, passes.
 Tests for code 200 and templates used

 ## JS testing
-ALl JS files have been tested manually
+ALl JS files have been tested manually.
+I have gone through each file and extensively tested the outcome of each function on all screen sizes, different browsers, and different game scenarios.

+The online tool JSHINT (https://jshint.com/) has been used to test all files.
+Warnings are displayed.
+However, the warning are related to ES Compatibility or “unused/undefined variables”.
+I'm aware of these and deem that these can be dismissed.

 ## Ux Testing
 Media queries have been done using bootstrap's class system, and additional.
 Chrome Developer Tools was used for testing all media queries for additional CSS.